mattduck/clawde/README.md

 ```

 Additionally, you can use `Ctrl+/` to manually find all `AI:` comments and copy
 them into the prompt, but NOT submit them.
-This allows you quickly reference
+This allows you to quickly reference
 locations without having to tell claude where to find each item.

-If you're in a git repo, git ignore rules are adhered -- ignored files won't be
+If you're in a git repo, gitignore rules are followed -- ignored files won't be
 processed for comments.

 ## Notes

 - Obviously wrapping the shell is brittle and the features would be better built
   in direct.
-It was mostly just an experiment in using claude to generate a tool
+This was mostly an experiment in using claude to generate a tool
   from scratch.

-- Subject to change design to whatever I find useful.
+- Features subject to change to whatever I find useful.